heristop/gutenku/packages/front/README.md

 ships the very `dist` that vite-ssg prerendered, so an answer that varied by platform would prerender markup the device then hydrates without.
 Native (Capacitor) builds load no web tag all the same — the providers rule that out themselves.
-Self-hosted Umami sets no cookie and stores no visitor identifier, so there is nothing to consent to: in that mode the banner and the footer's cookie control are not rendered at all, and analytics starts on its own instead of waiting for a decision.
+Self-hosted Umami sets no cookie and writes no identifier on the visitor's device — which is what a cookie banner asks about — so in that mode the banner and the footer's cookie control are not rendered at all, and analytics starts on its own instead of waiting for a decision.
+It does still derive a pseudonymous visitor hash server-side: cookieless is not the same claim as anonymous.
 Decisions already stored under GA are left in place, so switching back finds them.

 ```bash